What is an online marketplace?

 Marketplaces have been here since the very beginning of civilization.
 Large squares with thousands of merchants offering hundreds of thousands of goods to citizens.
 Marketplaces are still popular today in some regions, especially in Eastern countries.

 But in modern times, marketplaces have gone online.
-Starting a marketplace business has become super easy thanks to many software providers offering a marketplace web app for building a multi-vendor website.
+Creating a marketplace business has become super easy thanks to many software providers offering a marketplace web app for building a multi-vendor website.

 So, what’s an online marketplace?
 This is a website on the internet that unites multiple independent sellers (thousands of them just like old brick and mortar marketplaces).
 These online merchants sell their products on a common storefront.
 Merchants get money for orders and pay commissions to the marketplaces owner.